Code-Fellows-School-Work/reading-notes/code-201-reading-notes/class12.md

 ## [Drawing Text - Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Drawing_text)

 ## Things I want to know more about
-- What other plug ins are available that can be used to render content onto a HTML5 webpage?
+- What other plug ins are available that can be used to render content onto a HTML5 webpage